elidsimo/SecureCodingReview/README.md

-# 🔐 Secure Coding Review — CodeAlpha Internship Task 3
+# 🔐 Secure Coding Review

 A Python security code review project that identifies and remediates common vulnerabilities using **Bandit**, a static analysis tool for Python.